Multi-level Chaotic Maps for 3D Textured Model Encryption: Security and Performance Analysis

 \subsubsection{Key Space}

-The key space of the image encryption scheme should be large enough to resist the brute-force attack, otherwise it will be broken by exhaustive search to get the secret key in a limited amount of time.
-In our encryption method, we have the key space of 12 key values shown in Table \ref{tb:keys}.
+The key space of the 3D model encryption scheme should be large enough to resist violent attacks, otherwise it will be broken down by exhaustive search to obtain the secret key in a limited amount of time.
+In our encryption method, we have the keyspace of 9 key values shown in table \ref{tb:keyspace}.

-The precision of 64-bit double data is $10^{-15}$, thus the key space is about $(10^{15})^{12}=10^{180} \approx 2^{599}$, which is much lager than the max key space ($2^{256}$) of practical symmetric encryption of the AES.
+The precision of 64-bit double data is $10^{-15}$, thus the key space is about $(10^{15})^{9}=10^{135} \approx 2^{449}$, which is much lager than the max key space ($2^{256}$) of practical symmetric encryption of the AES \cite{BogdanovAsiacrypt2011}.
+In our practice, we use double data to simulate large integers for $p$ and $q$ in Table \ref{tb:keys}.
 Our key space is large enough to resist brute-force attack.